schwa23/FigmaReplaceLayers/README.md

 A Figma plugin to easily swap one layer with another.

 ## How to Use
-1. Select a node in your Figma document.
+1. Select a layer in your Figma document.
 2. Click **Set Source Layer**
 3. Select another layer or layers that you want to replace
 4. Click **Replace Layer(s)**
-5. Keep Transforms: Check this box if the layers you're replacing are rotated or scaled, and you want to apply those transforms to the replacements. **Note** Scaling can only be determined if the layer you're replacin is an instance of a component.
+5. Keep Transforms: Check this box if the layers you're replacing are rotated or scaled, and you want to apply those transforms to the replacements. **Note** Scaling can only be determined if the layer you're replacing is an instance of a component.

 ### Other notes:
 Originally I wanted to be able to use the clipboard as a the source for replacing a layer, but it's not possible in Figma.
 If you're using the Figma Desktop app, you can assign "Set Source Layer" to a keyboard shortcut as well.